swiftly-solution/documentation/docgen/output/events/gameevents/onachievementearnedlocal.md

 ---

 # OnAchievementEarnedLocal
-This event is triggered when achievement_earned_local is triggered
+This event is triggered when achievement_earned_local is triggered.
 ::: tabs
 @tab Lua
 ```lua